 << The time of the "Great Tribulation" is brought about by the antichrist persecuting Jews and Christians and not by God's wrath.
 It has nothing at all to do with "God's wrath" (which comes immediately after the tribulation that begins the "Day of the Lord") but with "Satan's wrath". ...
 The opening of the sixth seal means that the "Great Tribulation" is over, cut short, by God Himself at His appearing (which also ushers in His wrath for the wicked) as is written many times over.
 It marks the "Day of the Lord"! ...
 It will be at the END of that Great Tribulation Period, when our Lord will "suddenly appear" and will be seen as poised to strike them that know not God nor obey the Gospel, that "we" will be caught up (after the "dead" in Christ are raised first) to meet the Lord in the air and forever be with Him. >>

 All of that is absolutely true.
 The problem is that both pre-tribbers and post-tribbers have read something further into the text than what it actually says.
 They make the assumption that the entire final 3˝ years will be the "great tribulation," but this is an unfounded assumption.
-Nowhere in the Bible is the term "great tribulation" found other than in Jesus' Olivet Discourse, and Jesus did not equate it to a 3˝-year time period in Matt.
-24:21,22:
+Nowhere in the Bible is the term "great tribulation" found other than in Jesus' Olivet Discourse (Matt.
+24:21,22) and in a revelation given to John by a heavenly elder (Rev. 7:13,14).
+In His Olivet Discourse, Jesus did not equate it to a full 3˝-year time period.

 For then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
 And except those days should be shortened, there should no flesh be saved: but for the elect's sake those days shall be shortened.